sleekmason/Lilidog/README.md

 ﻿# Lilidog Linux Based on Debian stable
 ## LXDE With Openbox, Fluxbox, Jwm, and Pekwm.
 Optimized - 64 bit version.<br/>

-Lilidog is a dark themed distro based on LXDE. <br/> Options are available for Openbox, Fluxbox, Jwm, or Pekwm. <br/> Toggle freely between the four while in the default session. <br/>
-All Window managers can be accessed separately through the login screen, but no toggling in this case.
+Lilidog is a lightweight distro based on LXDE. <br/> Options are available for Openbox, Fluxbox, Jwm, or Pekwm. <br/> All Window managers can be accessed separately through the login screen.

 Pretty much, Debian.
 With some of the hard parts done, and some cool stuff along the way. <br/>
 Everything is easily accessible, with numerous options to customize.